Killuina/202301-w6ch1-cristina-jimenez/components.md

 ## Data layer

-- Task :
+- List of tasks:
 - Id: number
 - name: string
 - isDone: boolean

 ## Data modifications

+- Load task
 - Delete a task
 - Add a task
-- Toggle task isDone value
+- Toggle task status

 ## Components

-## List
+## Tasks List

-- Shows a list of tasks
+- Receives a list of tasks
-- Receives tasks data from store
+- Shows a task card component for every task in the list
-- Sends task name and isDone status to task component
+- Sends a task to every task component

-- Dispatches the action of deleting task

-## Task
+## Task Card

+- Receives toggle status action
+- Receives delete task action
-- Receives task name
+- Receives task info

-- Shows task's name and isDone status
+- Shows task's name and done status
+- Shows button component to toggle
+- Shows button component to delete

+- Sends toggle status action to toggle button
+- Sends delete task action to toggle button

 ## Form

+- Receives the add student action
-- Receives task name
+- Shows an input for the new task name with label "Task"
-- Sends a post request to the api (?)
+- Shows a button "Add Task"
+- On submit executes the add student action

 ## Button

+- Receives an action
+- Receives an icon

+- Shows the received icon
-- Dispatches the action of toggling isDone status
+- On click executes the received action